Living With Our Pipelines

 A. Yes, you have a legal obligation to contact us, and we want you to be safe, at all times.
 Our pipelines are buried underground at various depths which can change over time due to nature and human activity.
 Activities on the easement must be monitored by Epic Energy to avoid rupturing the pipeline or damaging its protective coating.
 An Epic Energy representative will visit your work site to determine the exact location and depth of the pipeline and will supervise the works to completion.

-A. Please call DIAL BEFORE YOU DIG (1100 or go to www.1100.com.au) to lodge your inquiry.
+A. Please contact BEFORE YOU DIG AUSTRALIA (ph: 1100, www.byda.com.au) to lodge your inquiry.
 Once we have received your details we will assess your proposed work and will arrange for a representative to visit proposed work sites to determine the exact location and depth of its buried pipe.
 Epic will provide advice on precautions required to ensure the safety of people working at the proposed work site, and to prevent pipeline damage while work is being carried out.

 It is essential to contact Epic Energy if you’re planning to carry out any of the following work on, or near, the pipeline: